New Physics effects in leptonic and semileptonic decays: SM phenomenology

 \subsection{Hadronic inputs and SM predictions}

 In our analyses we use the LQCD results for hadronic inputs~\cite{Aoki:2019cca}.
-The decay constants used in this work are collected in Table~\ref{tab:decay-constants}, whereas the publications in which the results for the $P\to P^\prime$ form factor were presented will be appropriately referred to in what follows.
+The decay constants used in this work are collected in Table~\ref{tab:decay-constants}, whereas the $P\to P^\prime$ form-factor parameterizations and the needed numerical inputs are summarized in Table~\ref{tab:references} (Appendix~\ref{app:FFinputs}).
+In our numerical analysis we will sample the fit parameters for each transition with a multivariate Gaussian distribution and the covariance matrices provided in the LQCD papers listed below.

-\begin{itemize} \item $K\to \pi$: We use the the $q^2$-shape of the $K\to\pi$ form factors $f_{0}(q^2)$ and $f_{+}(q^2)$ as reported in Ref.~\cite{Carrasco:2016kpy} from simulations with $N_f= 2+1+1$ dynamical quark flavors.
+\begin{itemize} \item $K\to \pi$: We use the $q^2$-shape of the $K\to\pi$ form factors $f_{0}(q^2)$ and $f_{+}(q^2)$ as reported in Ref.~\cite{Carrasco:2016kpy} from simulations with $N_f= 2+1+1$ dynamical quark flavors.
 Recently, the shapes of these form factors have also been determined in an independent LQCD study~\cite{Kakazu:2019ltq}, but from simulations with $N_f=2+1$ dynamical quarks.
 The results are fully compatible with those presented in Ref.~\cite{Carrasco:2016kpy}.
 Concerning the form factor normalization, i.e. $f_+(0)=f_0(0)$, we use the FLAG average~\cite{Aoki:2019cca},

 which is dominated by the results reported by MILC/Fermilab~\cite{Bazavov:2013maa} and by ETMC~\cite{Carrasco:2016kpy}.
 As for the tensor form factor, the only available results come from Ref.~\cite{Baum:2011rm} which we will use in the following. \item $D\to \pi$ and $D\to K$: The scalar and vector form factors for $D\to\pi$ and $D\to K$ semileptonic decays have been computed in Ref.~\cite{Lubicz:2017syv} for all of the physically relevant $q^2$ values.
 Similar results for the tensor form factor, for both of these channels, have been presented in Ref.~\cite{Lubicz:2018rfs}. \item $B_{(s)}\to D_{(s)}$: The scalar and vector $B\to D$ form factors have been computed in Refs.~\cite{Lattice:2015rga} and \cite{Na:2015kha}, which are combined in our analysis.
 For the tensor form factor, we use the results for $f_T(q^2)/f_+(q^2)$ evaluated near the zero recoil in Ref.~\cite{Atoui:2013zza} and drive the ratio to low $q^2$ values by a small slope that we extracted from Ref.~\cite{Bernlochner:2017jka}.